 - Provide an adequate exhaust system to properly expel discharged gases.
-Inspect exhaust system daily for leaks per the maintenance schedule.
+Visually and audibly inspect the exhaust daily for leaks per the maintenance schedule.
 Ensure that exhaust manifolds are secure and not warped.
 Do not use exhaust gases to heat a compartment. - Be sure the unit is well ventilated.